-Management Succession Plan
+9.4.2 Management Succession Plan

 PTTEP has a systematic succession planning for key positions to replace retiring staff and/or fill new positions in the next 5 years as a result of the Company's expansion domestically and internationally in order to serve our business growth.
 The Career Review Board Committee (CRB) is authorized to select and appoint successors to compare with PTTEP Management Success Profile in each of the business areas (Asset Management, Business Development, Technical Support and Business Support).
-The profile includes Competency, Personal Attribute, Organization Knowledge and Experience to the targeted key positions, and Currently Estimated Potential (CEP) result.
-Thereafter, individual short and long-term development plans focusing on technic, behavior and organization culture, will then be created to ensure that the successors will be ready and qualified for the positions that they will assume.
+The profile includes Competency, Personal Attribute, Organization Knowledge and Experience to the targeted key positions, and Currently Estimated

+Potential (CEP) result.
+Thereafter, individual development short- and long-term development plans, focus on technic behaviors and also organization culture, will then be created to ensure that the successors will be ready and qualified for the positions that they will assume.

-Nomination and Succession Plan of the President and Chief Executive Officer
+9.4.3 Nomination and Succession Plan of the President and Chief Executive Officer